Purpose and Objectives for Keeping Data

 Who will information be shared with?

-No one externally, except name/instrument/standard to contracted tutors to assist in course delivery and as may be required legally by government or law enforcement agencies and tax authorities
+No one externally, except name/instrument/standard to contracted tutors to assist in course delivery, also names/addresses to printers to facilitate distribution of brochures only (retained for a strictly limited period), or as may be required by government, law enforcement agencies and tax authorities.
+We also use the marketing platform Mailchimp to store your email address to undertake our marketing activities

 What will be the effect of this on the individual concerned?